pragsmike/animalg/README.md

 A toy for learning about ClojureScript, using [boot](https://github.com/boot-clj/boot) for build/run/repl and [reagent](https://reagent-project.github.io/) for rendering in ReactJS.

+I highly recommend the [Modern ClojureScript tutorial](https://github.com/magomimmo/modern-cljs/blob/master/doc/second-edition/tutorial-01.md) for an in-depth treatment of how to use boot to develop browser-side ClojureScript.

 This animates various sorting algorithms.
 Right now it only does bubble sort.